-To gain an idea of the variation that lies behind these indices, one can compare some illustrative features of jobs where the indices are notably below or above their mean values.
-In the case of Work Quality, contrasting the set of jobs falling in the (inclusive) range 41-50 with those in the range 71-80, in the former set the proportions of jobs that involve solving problems, learning new things, and leeway to choose the methods of work are 83%, 50% and 65% respectively; while in the latter set the same proportions were 97%, 95% and 92%.
+To gain an idea of the variation that lies behind these indices, one can compare some illustrative features of jobs for which the indices are notably below or above their mean values.
+In the case of Work Quality, contrasting the set of jobs falling in the (inclusive) range 41 to 50 with those in the range 71 to 80, in the former set the proportions of jobs that involve solving problems, learning new things, and leeway to choose the methods of work are 83%, 50%, and 65%, respectively; while in the latter set the same proportions were 97%, 95%, and 92%.